-Written in 1789 in German it was proved September 29, 1794, before Jacob Bower and is on file in the office of the Register of Wills, and contains the names of his ten children in the same order in which they are given in the registry above described, except that the sons are pamed first.
-It is a long the sons are named first.
+Written in 1789 in German it was proved September 29, 1794, before Jacob Bower and is on file in the office of the Register of Wills, and contains the names of his ten children in the same order in which they are given in the registry above described, except that the sons are named first.
 It is a long document, and appears to be the testa-tor's own composition.
 As it contains so many material facts as to his own life and his children's history, we give a summary of it with some fullness of details.
 He begins by calling himself Michael Brecht, the elder, of the town of Reading.
-Next he orders his exè-cutor to give to each of his ten children, viz., Jacob, George, Michael, John, Pe-ter and David and his dauchers Kathter and David, and his daughters Kath-arine Sheetz, Maria Wittemeyer, Sarah Jones and Christina Pitchin, as much as he shall hereafter direct.
-He then she shall hereafter direct.
-He then gives Jacob five shillings because he is his first born son; and after reciting that he has already given to his sev-eral children as much of his estate as he chose or could, according to his means, he provides for a settlement of accounts with them by his executor as follows: Having loaned to his save to a follows: Having loaned to his son Ja-cob 2150, in August, 1786, for which is takes his bond with interest; the exe-cutor is directed to collect from Jacob 250 with interest, and then give him back his bard with the following Colors back his bond.
-As to his son George, the executor is to give to his lawfully begotten children £40, in equal shares.
-To Michael, who had given his father a bond dated April, 1784, for £150, the executor was to return his bond upon the payment of £50 with interest.
-In the case of his son John, he recites that as he has aleardy before given to him for his portion the same as his brothers and isters received, and has since lent him in ready cash £40 for which he gave his bond dated October, 1786, he directs his executor to return his bond upon payexecutor to return his bond upon pay-ment of the interest in full.
-As to Peter to whom he loaned $\pm 230$ , and took bis bond, dated in April, 1788, he directs that upon his paying $\pm 100$ with interest this bond should be returned to him.
-The his bond should be returned to him.
-The his son David he had board "in ready cash £27, and 1765."
-He accordingly directs that his bond be handled back to him and that he should be haid in addition £30 for his inheritance.
-For his daughter Katharine, he provides that in addition to what he has given her, she shall yet receive the sum of £30 for she shall yet receive the sum of £30 for her portion.
-For his daughter Maria, inasmuch as he holds the bond of her husband Ludwig Wittemeyer for £50, dated in April, 1773, she is to receive back the said bond with the interest accrued, and in addition the sum of £20 for her inheritance; and to his daughter Sarah Jones, in addition to what he had advanced her, she is to be paid the sum of £80.
-To his youngest daughter Chris-tina Pitchen, he directs that £100 he paid in addition to what she has already received
+Next he orders his exeviz., Jacob, George, Michael, John, Pe-ter and David, and his daughters Kath-Jones and Christina Pitchin, as much as he shall hereafter direct.
+He then gives Jacob five shillings because he is his first born son; and after reciting that he has already given to his several children as much of his estate as he chose or could, according to his means, he provides for a settlement of accounts with them by his executor as follows: Having loaned to his son Ja-cob £150, in August, 1786, for which ha takes his bond with interest, the exe-cutor is directed to collect from Jacob £50 with interest and then give him $\pounds 50$ with interest, and then give him back his bond.
+As to his son George, the executor is to give to his lawfully begotten children $\pounds 40$ , in equal shares. begotten children $\pm 40$ , in equal shares.
+To Michael, who had given his father a bond dated April, 1784, for $\pm 150$ , the ex-ecutor was to return his bond upon the payment of $\pm 50$ with interest.
+In the case of his son John, he recites that as he has aleardy before given to him for his portion the same as his brothers and output exceived and has since lent him sisters received, and has since lent him in ready cash $\pounds 40$ for which he gave his bond dated October, 1786, he directs his executor to return his bond upon payment of the interest in full.
+As to Peter to whom he loaned £200, and took his bond, dated in April, 1788, he directs bond, dated in April, 1988, he differs that upon his paying $\pm 100$ with interest his bond should be returned to him.
+To his son David he had loaned "in ready cash $\pm 27$ , anno 1765."
+He accordingly directs that his bond be handed back to him and that he should be paid in addition £80 for his inheritance.
+For his daughter Katharine, he provides that in addition to what he has given her, she shall yet receive the sum of $\pm 30$ for her portion.
+For his daughter Maria, inasmuch as he holds the bond of her husband Ludwig Wittemeyer for £50, dated in April, 1773, she is to receive back the said bond with the interest accrued and in addition the sum of $\pounds 20$ for her inheritance; and to his daughter Sarah Jones, in addition to what he had advanced her, she is to be paid the sum of $\pounds 80$ .
+To his youngest daughter Chris-tina Pitchen, he directs that $\pounds 100$ be paid in addition to what she has already received.